eromatiya/A-Personal-Arch-Installation-Guide/README.md

 	# vgcreate volume /dev/mapper/cryptlvm
 	```

 + Create all your needed logical volumes on the volume group.
-We will create a `swap`, `root`, and `home` logical volumes.
+We will create `root` and `home` logical volumes.
 Note that the `volume` is the name of the volume we just created.

 	- Create our `root`.
 In this guide, I'll use 100GB.